krzentner/language-world/data/gpt-3.5-turbo/chain_md/faucet-open-4.md

 To turn the faucet left reliably, the robot should perform the following steps:
     Steps:  1.
-Put gripper around faucet knob  2.
-Turn the knob left First, put the gripper around the faucet knob.
+Put gripper on the faucet handle  2.
+Turn the gripper to the left until the water is flowing First, put the gripper on the faucet handle.
-    - When the robot's gripper is not around the faucet knob, the robot should move the gripper around the faucet knob.
+    - When the robot's gripper is not around the faucet handle, the robot should move the gripper to the faucet handle.
-    Once the gripper is around the faucet knob, turn it left.
+    Then, turn the gripper to the left until the water is flowing.
-    - When the robot's gripper is around the faucet knob, the robot should turn the knob left until the desired position is reached.
+    - When the water is not flowing from the faucet, turn the gripper to the left until the water starts flowing.